cylc/cylc-doc/src/user-guide/running-suites.rst

 need to be restored if you restart with ``rose suite-run`` - which re-installs suite source files to the run directory).

-The public DB is not strictly required for a restart - the suite server program will recreate it if need be - but it is required by ``cylc ls-checkpoints`` if you need to identify the right restart checkpoint.
+The public DB is not strictly required for a restart - the :term:`scheduler` will recreate it if need be - but it is required by ``cylc ls-checkpoints`` if you need to identify the right restart checkpoint.